 For our other dinner during our weekend in Blount County, we stumbled upon one of Maryville’s most underrated gems: Aroma Cafe.
 Shocked you can find top-notch Cuban food in East Tennessee?
 We were, too!
 But when several locals pointed us in that direction, we knew we had to take their advice and are so happy we did, too.
 Any excuse to hunt down some plantains!

-Sipping Through the Blount County Beer Scene
+Sipping through the Blount County beer scene

 Blount County has a growing number of local beer options, all of which can be explored at the upcoming Hops in the Hills, and we typically camp out at the Casual Pint Maryville to sip our way through the regional brews on tap there.
-On this particular summer trip, however, we were beyond thrilled to find that Blackberry Farm Brewery had opened a tasting room right in downtown, a very easy trip from our hotel.
+On this particular summer in the Smokies, however, we were beyond thrilled to find that Blackberry Farm Brewery had opened a tasting room right in downtown, a very easy trip from our hotel.

 We had planned to just “drop in for a beer,” and that beer turned into three hours and several rounds later.
 We were thrilled to run into owner Roy Milner, who I knew from his Nashville days, and find that BFB has many beers on tap that we can’t find outside of Maryville.
 Blackberry Farm Brewery’s signature beer, the Classic Saison, is one you can find on tap (or in bottles and now cans) all over Tennessee, and it’s always been a favorite of ours, but I’ll let you in on the secret that the brewery itself has even better beers, and I seriously hope they put some of them in packages soon.
 We were already huge fans of BFB, but we had no idea they also have a deep well of experimentals and classics on tap in the Maryville taproom.

-Getting Outdoors in the Peaceful Smokies
+Getting outdoors during summer in the Smokies

 Great Smoky Mountains National Park is the most visited national park in the country, seeing nearly double the amount of visitors as the second most visited park.
 Blount County borders the park to the west, not far from where it dips down into North Carolina.